New solutions for more sustainable automotive trim parts

 Together with the designer Miika Heikkinen, material experts from various business entities within Covestro joined forces to combine innovative materials for new design possibilities that match automotive trends.
 The result was a door panel combining several functionalities.

-“INSQIN® technology delivers a soft touch surface with the look and feel of natural leather at a lower cost, but without odor.
-In combination with Dispercoll® CQ U, it opens new design possibilities with a range of colors and dynamic transparent and translucent effects.
-And it does all this while reducing the overall carbon footprint of synthetic materials by up to 45%*.”
+INSQIN® technology delivers a premium surfaces reminiscent of genuine leather.
+In combination with Dispercoll® CQ U, it opens new design possibilities with a range of colors and dynamic transparent and translucent effects while offering high indoor air quality.

 Reduced emissions and cost-effective applications for high-quality interiors